Circus World (film): Filming

 The main square of Chinchón near Madrid was one of the locations (seen in 2013).
 It was the setting for the outdoors Wild West show.

 The monument to Alfonso XIII by the pond of the Retiro park (seen in 2012) appears in the background of the final show.

-Principal photography started in September 1963 with location shooting in Barcelona, which was followed with studio shooting at Bronston's production studio in Madrid.
+Principal photography started in September 1963, with location shooting in Barcelona, followed by studio shooting at Bronston's production studio in Madrid.
 In late December 1963, while filming a climactic circus fire scene, an on-set fire occurred, which burned 40 square feet of the set in Aranjuez.
 Wayne, Hayworth, and other studio personnel emerged unharmed while various animals were moved off the set.

 It has been speculated by film historians that at the time this film was made, Rita Hayworth may have been suffering from early onset Alzheimer's disease.
 Only 46 at the time the movie was made, she was often late on set and had trouble remembering her lines, and it was reported she was often drunk and abusive on the set.
 John Wayne had previously looked forward to working with her, but allegedly came to despise what he saw as unprofessional behavior.